-According to the configuration above, the service is not allowed to restart more than three times within a 300 second interval.
-If the service crashes more than three times, it will not be permitted to start anymore.
+According to the configuration above, the service is not allowed to restart more than five times within a 300 second interval.
+If the service crashes more than five times, it will not be permitted to start anymore.

 After reloading the systemd manager configuration (